kyla100/AboutMe-1/README.md

   * https://www.nwchinesealliance.org/
   * http://xstreamlc.com/
 * Organize and host camps and classes in summer, winter and spring breaks
-  * Hosting and coaching tennis camps every Summer.
+  * Host and coach tennis camps every Summer.
 Coached 40+ kids tennis (since I was 12) to inspire them to be active with sports
-  * Organizing and teaching technology online classes (Python, Web and Gaming Programming, AI & Machine Learning etc).
+  * Organize and taught technology classes online (Python, Web and Gaming Programming, AI & Machine Learning etc).
 180+ students enrolled in the classes since summer 2020.
 * Counsel kids with video gaming issues
   * Organized and held panel discussions on Psychology of Gaming & How to Manage/Balance with School Life for parents and children.
-  * Volunteer to counsel 10+ kids in my community struggling with video gaming issues.
+  * Counseled 10+ kids in my community struggling with video gaming issues.
-* Volunteer in the annual Portland Rose Parade every year since I was 9
+* Volunteer in the annual Portland Rose Parade every year since I was 9.

 ## Skills
     Python, Java, C++, C#, JavaScript, Linux Shell, SQL